CoderDojo-Content/Intermediate-Unity/en/CreatingObstacles.md

     Destroy(obstacleClone, 10f);
   }
   ```
   To understand what's happening here you need to know what **instantiate** means.
 Instantiating something is creating a copy of a template.
 The template is the first object you pass into the **Instantiate()** function.
 In your case it is a **GameObject**!
+However, when you instantiate an object you must **Destroy()** it or your computer will slow down!
+The last line of this code destroys the instantiated object after 10 seconds.

   To make your obstacles move at a constant velocity you change the **Rigidbody**'s **velocity** component.